KingOfCramers/masamicooks/content/recipe/faux-konomiyaki.md

 +++
 noindex = false
 title = "Faux-konomiyaki"
-summary = "My take on the traditional Japanese savory cabbage pancake, Okonomiyaki.
+summary = "Faux-konomiyaki is my take on the traditional Japanese savory cabbage pancake, Okonomiyaki.
 I use more cabbage and less batter for a thinner crispier pancake - more like a cabbage latke." description = "My take on the traditional Japanese savory cabbage pancake, Okonomiyaki.
-I use more cabbage and less batter for a thinner crispier pancake - more like a cabbage latke." featuredimage = "https://storage.googleapis.com/masamicooksimages/Fauxkonomiyaki.JPG" cooktime = "30" preptime = "20" categories = ["main dish","dinner","japanese","easy"] tags = [] showdate = false
+I use more cabbage and less batter for a thinner crispier pancake - more like a cabbage latke." featuredimage = "https://storage.googleapis.com/masamicooksimages/Fauxkonomiyaki.JPG" cooktime = "50" preptime = "30" categories = ["main dish","dinner","japanese","easy"] tags = [] showdate = false